Von Mises Stress Calculator

 Notes on Accuracy

-The principal stresses are found by solving the characteristic equation of the symmetric stress tensor exactly, so the reported σ1, σ2, σ3 and the resulting von Mises and maximum shear values are exact for the stress state you enter.
-The only assumption is that the input represents a single material point.
+The principal stresses are computed directly from the symmetric stress tensor, so the reported σ1, σ2, σ3 and the resulting von Mises and maximum shear values are based on the stress state you enter, subject only to normal floating-point rounding.
+The only modelling assumption is that the input represents a single material point.
 To recover the stress state at every point of a real structure, including stress concentrations and load combinations, use a full finite element model.

 Related Calculators